Partitions in quantum theory: Introduction

 Therefore, it is an important task to pin down what partitions of quantum systems are, and analyse their features, in the presence of non-factor subsystems.
 This is what this paper achieves.
 In a sense, our first and most important result might well be the realisation that, as opposed to the standard case of factorisations, even defining partitions in this general setting is a non-trivial task.
 More specifically, while \textit{bi}partitions (partitions into two parts) of factors admit a natural definition even when the parts are not factors (as in Refs.\ \cite{chiribella2018, zanardi2022, andreadakis2023, zanardi2023}), it is with partitions into three parts or more (which, to our knowledge, we are the first to consider) that most subtleties arise.
 As we shall explain, these complications are essentially due to a congenital defect of non-factor partitions, which we call `Failure Of Local Tomography' or FOLT: in such partitions, there exists genuinely global information that is not accessible even in the correlations between measurements on the individual parts.

 In a nutshell, our contributions here are the following.
 First, we provide a self-contained presentation of the conceptual and mathematical foundations for using sub-C* algebras (including the non-factor ones) to model subsystems in quantum theory.
 Second, we motivate and propose a mathematical definition of partitions of a quantum system into an arbitrary number of parts.
 Third, we prove some of its properties, showing in particular that \textit{centres} (the parts of C* algebras that encapsulate their non-factorness) possess a remarkably rigid structure: more specifically, we display a theorem showing how the centre of a conjunction of subsystems can be deduced from the centres of each subsystem.
 Fourth, we study \textit{representations} of a partition, by which we mean ways to see them as corresponding to splittings of an underlying Hilbert space structure.
-We show that, using the framework of \textit{routed quantum circuits} \cite{vanrietvelde2021routed, vanrietveldePhD}, representations can be found in which an action on any individual part acts locally on a corresponding Hilbert space; but that, very surprisingly, some partitions are \textit{not fully representable}, in the sense that, for these, there are, in any representation, actions on the conjunction of several parts that take a non-local form.
+We show that, using the framework of \textit{routed quantum circuits} \cite{vanrietvelde2021routed, vanrietveldePhD}, representations can be found in which an action on any individual part acts locally on a corresponding Hilbert space; but that, very surprisingly, some partitions are \textit{not fully representable}: in any representation of such partitions, there are actions on the conjunction of several parts that take a non-local form.
 We show that the partition of a fermionic system into local modes is an example of a non-fully representable partition.

 Given the pervasiveness of non-factor subsystems in physics, and the rich structure of partitions involving those, we expect that the general theory presented here will find much practical use in the framing and analysis of concrete situations involving different partitions of a same system.
 A first concrete instance, in the field of quantum causal modelling, is provided by the proof of the causal decomposability of 1D quantum cellular automata \cite{causaldecs}, which makes heavy use of the present framework and results.